sajjadGG/book-python/advanced/performance/micro-benchmarking.rst

 .. code-block:: text

     -n N, --number=N
-    how many times to execute ‘statement’
+    how many times to execute 'statement'

     -r N, --repeat=N
     how many times to repeat the timer (default 5)